 We had only one day time to discover Madeira, so we decided to split it into two parts.

 On the one hand we wanted to discover the capital Funchal, but we wanted to explore the island as well.

 Some of you might know Funchal as the home place of Football player Christiano Ronaldo.
 But let me tell you, that Funchal has a lot more to offer.

 With its around 100,000 citizen Funchal offers on the one hand an interesting mix of impressive traditions and rich culture and on the other hand it consists of modern elements like many other European metropolises.

-A very unique charm, many colours, hustle and bustle, friendly people… it is hard not to like this place.
+A very unique charm, many colors, hustle and bustle, friendly people… it is hard not to like this place.